 He pointed out some of the inconsistencies between the QSR and the new ISO standard.
 For example, in the QSR, suppliers must notify the manufacturer of changes so the manufacturer can evaluate the effect of the change on the finished device.
-This makes sense, since the manufacturer is the expert on the device, says O’Leary.
+This makes sense, as the manufacturer is the expert on the device, O’Leary tells IDDM.

-But in the 2016 ISO standards, the supplier notifies the manufacturer of changes that affect their ability to meet specified purchasing requirements.
+But in the 2016 ISO standard, the supplier notifies the manufacturer of changes that affect their ability to meet specified purchasing requirements.

 “The new version of the standard runs the risk of looking like configuration control requiring the supplier to obtain concurrent approval of all device customers.
 However, the requirement in practice becomes notification of the intent to ship nonconforming product,” he says.